mapeditor/tiled/docs/reference/tmx-map-format.rst

 File properties are stored as paths relative from the location of the map file.

-Object Reference properties are stored as an integer in map files, and as "tileId:objectId" in tileset files.
-In both cases, "0" means unset.
+Object properties can reference any object on the same map and are stored as an integer (the ID of the referenced object, or 0 when no object is referenced).
-"tileId:0" also means unset in tileset files, though Tiled will change this value to "0".
+When used on objects in the Tile Collision Editor, they can only refer to other objects on the same tile.

 When a string property contains newlines, the current version of Tiled will write out the value as characters contained inside the ``property``